 So without further ado, here's a selection of fantastic recipes to inspire you.
 (Most recipes you'll find online use butternut squash, because that's what the supermarkets sell, but you can use what ever squash you have to hand!)

 One of the most simple and satisfying ways to enjoy squash.
 There are so many flavour combos you can use.

 Once your squash is roasted, you can throw it into a salad!

 If in doubt, stuff it!
 There's endless possibilities here - and this blog has compiled 17 recipe options!

-Once cooked, you can mash it, season with salt, pepper (chili flakes), spread on toast, sprinkle with crumbled feta and enjoy!
+Once cooked, you can mash it, season with salt, pepper (chilli flakes), spread on toast, sprinkle with crumbled feta and enjoy!

-Most sweet squash recipes call for pumpkin, but any of the dark organce-fleshed squash will work too.
+Most sweet squash recipes call for pumpkin, but any of the dark orange-fleshed squash will work too.
 They've got the same sweetness that will work in cakes and pies.

 And for something completely different...
 Spiced pumpkin and whisky bread pudding